Questions from Prospective Students

 6. How do I register for courses, since I have to enroll in both PPHY and MAS courses?

 The School will help PHMA students register for core courses.
-An email will be send to you to check your Degree Audit to confirm the courses registered.
+An email will be sent to you to check your Degree Audit to confirm the courses registered.
 You can continue to add courses during Course Registration up to the Add/Drop period.
-Please take note that the normal load for PHMA students is 22 AUs, while the maximum load is 25 AUs.
-If you wish to take more than 25 AUs, you must apply for permission (an email will be sent out prior to the Course Registration period, with instructions about how to do this).
+Please note that the normal load for PHMA students is 22 AU, while the maximum load is 25 AU.
+If you wish to take more than 25 AU, you must apply for permission (an email will be sent out prior to the Course Registration period with instructions about how to do this).